ByEUDay/Silksong-Modding-API/README.md

 ## If you want to create a Mod:

-1. Download the API.
+1.Download the API.

-2. Open the .sln file.
+2.Open the .sln file.

-3. Change the .sln file.
+3.Change the .sln file.

-4. Open the .props file and fill in the path to the Managed file.
+4.Open the .props file and fill in the path to the Managed file.

-5. Compile.
+5.Compile.